Kamla Persad-Bissessar

-Early life and ancestry
+Early life and family

-Kamla Susheila Persad was born in Siparia in southern Trinidad to Lilraj and Rita Persad, both Hindus of Indian descent.
-Her father was a bookkeeper and worked in the accounting department of Texaco, while her mother was a maid and labourer in the cocoa fields, who eventually saved up to own and operate a roti shop.
+Kamla Susheila Persad was born in rural Siparia in southern Trinidad to Lilraj and Rita Persad, both Hindus of Indian descent.
+Her father was a bookkeeper and worked in the accounting department of Texaco, while her mother was a maid and labourer in the cocoa fields, who owned and operated a roti shop.
+Persad-Bissessar had one brother and three sisters; her brother and eldest sister are deceased, while her other two sisters reside in England and New York City respectively.

 Her paternal grandparents were Soomintra Persad (née Gopaulsingh) and Choranji Persad, and her maternal grandparents were Rookmin and Ramprit.
 Her paternal grandmother, Soomintra, was a market seller who was a founding member of the Saraswati Prakash Mandir, a Hindu temple at Boodoo Trace in Penal, and she had organized a ladies Indian singing and Hindu prayer group, as well as being an elder counsellor who helped those in need.
 Her maternal grandmother, Rookmin, and her maternal great-grandmother, Sumaria, were both laborers in the sugarcane and cocoa fields and both had to become the breadwinners to support their families after their husbands died at young ages.

-Persad-Bissessar has said that she credits her mother, grandmothers, and great-grandmother as setting examples for her in feminism and paving the way for her.
-Persad-Bissessar has one brother and three sisters, her brother and eldest sister are deceased and her other two sisters are Vidwatie and Sally.
+Persad-Bissessar has credited her mother, grandmothers, and great-grandmother as setting examples for her in feminism and paving the way for her.

 She was born into a Brahmin Hindu Indian family.
 Her ancestors emigrated in the 1880s from India to Trinidad through the Indian indenture system.
 Her maternal great-grandparents (her maternal grandmother's parents) were Sumaria and Seepersad who were from India.
 Sumaria was from present-day Chennai, Tamil Nadu, India and had left India from the Madras Port.
 Her paternal great-grandparents (her paternal grandfather's parents) were Pundit Ram Lakhan Mishra and Ganga Mishra who were from India.
 Pundit Ram Lakhan Mishra was from Bhelupur, Bihar, India.
 After indentureship, Pundit Ram Lakhan and Ganga Mishra had settled at Boodoo Trace in the town of Penal in southern Trinidad.
 In 2012, Persad-Bissessar visited her paternal great-grandfather's village on a state visit to India.